williamhorning/williamhorning/src/content/docs/lightning/users/index.md

 :::caution
 Keep your bridge ID a secret!
 Anyone who has this ID can join your bridge
 :::

+Note that `!` may not be the prefix Lightning uses in your server. if you use bolt, the prefix is `!bolt`.
+If you are using a custom prefix, replace `!` with your prefix.

 In the channel you're trying to bridge, you have to make a bridge.
 First, you would choose a name, and then you would run the `!bridge create [name]` command.